-Potassium nitrate (KNO3) and potassium chloride (KCI) contains potassium, which can be dangerous at high levels.
+Potassium nitrate (KNO3) and Potassium chloride (KCI) contains potassium, which can be dangerous at high levels.
 We will monitor your potassium level at each study visit to minimize the chance of harm.

 A major source of nitrates is your diet.
-We will discuss your diet and foods to avoid during the study.
+Our team member(s) will meet with you several times during the study to discuss your diet and what foods to avoid during the study.